-The search engines or indexes, mainly Google, crawl through all public content on the internet.
+Search engines or indexes, mainly Google, crawl through all public content on the internet.
 If your account is public now or was public at any time, Google's search would have found it and added it to their index.
-If you make your account private, delete it or change any of the information in it, Google's index will eventually crawl it again, updating this information, but it can take several weeks or even months for them to do this.

-If you deleted an image in your Photobucket account and then you searched for it on Google, you would still see the thumbnail and information on Google.
-But, if you click on the image you'll find that it is not available on Photobucket.com anymore.
+If you deleted an image from your Photobucket account and then searched for it on Google, you may still see the thumbnail and information on Google.
+However, if you click on the image you'll find that it is no longer available on Photobucket.

-If your account has been deleted or if your albums have been set to Private, all of the content will have been completely removed from the Photobucket.com domain, along with your name in the titles of any images.
+This will also be the same if you already deleted your Photobucket account.
+All of your account contents will have been completely removed from the Photobucket domain, along with your name in the titles of any images.

-However, you can attempt to expedite this by submitting the removal of the thumbnail.
+However, you can attempt to expedite the removal process by submitting a request to Google.

-- The URL for the image that was deleted will look something like http://XXXX.photobucket.com/profile/XXXXXX/XXXXXXXX.jpg.
-You'll need to copy this somehow from the Google search when you see the images.
+- Grab the URL for the image that was deleted.
+You'll need to copy this from the Google search where you see the images.
 It will look something like the following:

 - It will say that this image/page is not live, it'll ask for some text on the page, you can enter Photobucket for it to search for the cached version.

-If you do not have access to your account you can recover it here.
+If you do not have access to your Photobucket account, you can recover it here.